 Sphere is so-named because you move between the waveforms in three dimensions (Latitude, Longitude, and Depth), and each dimension wraps around to the beginning when you reach the end.
-(The analogy to a sphere is not perfect, see the on page 11 if you're curious about the true geometry of the SWN.)
+(The analogy to a sphere is not perfect, see the The Geometry of a "Sphere" on page 11 if you're curious about the true geometry of the SWN.)